-1) Communicate, communicate, communicate.
 Make sure you frequently touch base with managers and team members, so they are aware of your priorities and successes.

-2) Find a team member to advocate for you and ensure you are pulled into key discussions.
 This buddy system ensures you are dialed in and a part of important conversations and meetings.

-3) Proactively seek out mentors.
 Mentorship sometimes happens organically in an office due to proximity.
 You’ll need to connect with potential mentors more actively from home and set up regular meeting times to catch up.

 How to ensure parity for remote workers—3 tips for managers:

-1) Data, data, data – regularly review (or set up) reports on pay and promotion to gauge and correct disparities between remote and in-office employees.
+Regularly review (or set up) reports on pay and promotion to gauge and correct disparities between remote and in-office employees.

-2) Once the office reopens, work from home for a week and identify what obstacles exist so that you can address them.
+Identify what obstacles exist so that you can address them.
 In addition, poll your remote employees to get a sense of how connected and visible they feel.

-3) Work with HR to start a remote worker mentorship program—this will make it easier for remote workers to connect with mentors in the office and help them build these key relationships.
+This will make it easier for remote workers to connect with mentors in the office and help them build these key relationships.